 - Easy editing with cut, copy, paste and delete

 - Edit multiple audio formats such as MP2, MP3, WAV, etc.

 - Easily cut silences out with Truncate Silence setting

 - Sound activated recording that starts recording when you speak and stops when you pause

-Podcasters on a budget who aren’t too fussed about the most up-to-date recording software.
+Audacity is ideal for podcasters on a budget who aren’t too fussed about the most up-to-date recording software.